 This past week, the New York Times published a story about the decline in youth soccer participation in the US.
 According to the report, over the past three years, the percentage of 6- to 12-year-olds playing soccer regularly has dropped nearly 14 percent, to 2.3 million players.
-The number of children who touched a soccer ball even once during the year, in organized play or otherwise, also has fallen significantly.
+The number of children who touched a soccer … Continue reading “Youth Soccer Participation has Fallen Sharply — Cost of Entry Among Principle Causes”

 Backyard Sports Cares “guest counselors”, Rhodrey Dafydd and Tom Finnigan of the United Kingdom, recently spent the month of May participating in our afterschool and special needs programs.
 They led early morning and recess rugby and cricket programs to elementary school students in White Plains and New Rochelle.
 They also assisted in a physical education … Continue reading “Bridging cultural differences through sport: Visiting UK coaches introduce rugby and cricket to Westchester grade schoolers”